Stheu, Dearnt Good Convoer, Keat (TM) Firm; now including Red Hot™ Consulting

 You can use a dashboard camera if you wish to watch your tap card terminal.

-If you collect at the pub and also make the requisite payments for ten days, you will get a two year mooring at the location.
+If you collect at the pub and also make the requisite payments for ten days, you will get a two year berth at the location.
 You can hire someone to collect on your box if you cannot be there personally.
 If you collect but fail to pay only once, you can no longer collect in this zero tolerance policy.
 It's a temporary partnership.
 By virtue of your attendance, you and all the volunteers fully indemnify Warren A. Lyon and SDGCK for any loss, harm or injury suffered.

 You will keep and receive the remainder of the tap card earnings on your account every day and the amount will be pending until the work is completed that includes sending the .CSV file for the day by email to info.angelronan@mail.com by 10:00 pm.